By Carla King | Updated 11/11/2018

 Bahía Concepción (Conception Bay) is a bay within a bay on the Sea of Cortez about halfway down the peninsula.
 Many travelers plan a grand tour of Baja but get kind of stuck here—and not in a bad way!
 La Paz, Cabo, and Todos Santos can wait for mañana.
 I agree!
 This rugged paradise is the real “old” Baja suitable for exploration by bicycle, motorcycle, 4×4, RV, car, and boat.

 But Bahía Concepción isn’t for everybody.
 If you like glitter and glam, fancy clothes, staying up all night, and hotels with room service, keep on going down the road.
-Local restaurants provide entertainment with their rotating music and movie nights, but even they pretty much shut down at 9:00.
+Here, the local restaurants provide entertainment with their rotating music and movie nights, but even they pretty much shut down at 9:00.
 We call it Baja midnight.